flavius/phpmeta/README.md

 ----------------------
 A syntax tree is the canonical representation of a source code.
 The code is parsed according to the tokens' [associativity](http://php.net/manual/en/language.operators.precedence.php) and precedence, and together they make a tree.
-For instance, the tree of the expression
+For instance, the tree of the code:

     The answer is <?php echo 20+22;